Frequently Asked Questions

 My name is Cory.
 I love to play outdoors.
 In a former life I was a cross country ski racer.
 Now I have a full-time job and a family, so I just try to get outside as much as I can.
 I live in Anchorage, Alaska, which has one of the most amazing backyards of any place in the world.
 This makes getting outside very easy.

-1) So I can remember all the fun stuff I’ve done.
+1. So I can remember all the fun stuff I’ve done.
+First and foremost, this site is my personal scrapbook and journal.

 What the heck does Endure Fun mean?